 - No Objection Certificate (NOC) from your sponsor (if required)

-The concerned free zone authority will review your application, documents and references.
+The concerned free zone authority will review your application and supporting documents.

 Why become a freelancer?